 Job dependencies

 Many scientific computing tasks consist of serial processing steps.
 A genome assembly pipeline, for example, may require sequence quality trimming, assembly, and annotation steps that must occur in series.
-Launching each of these jobs without manual intervention can be done by repeatedly polling the controller with squeue / sacct until the State is COMPLETED.
+Launching each of these jobs without manual intervention can be done by repeatedly polling the controller with sacct until the State is COMPLETED.
 However, it’s much more efficient to let the SLURM controller handle this using the --dependency option.

-[akitzmiller@boslogin01 examples]? sbatch assemble_genome.sh
+[jharvard@boslogin01 examples]? sbatch assemble_genome.sh

 Submitted batch job 53013437

-[akitzmiller@boslogin01 examples]? sbatch --dependency=afterok:53013437 annotate_genome.sh
+[jharvard@boslogin01 examples]? sbatch --dependency=afterok:53013437 annotate_genome.sh

-[akitzmiller@boslogin01 examples]?
+[jharvard@boslogin01 examples]?

 When submitting a job, specify a combination of “dependency type” and job ID in the --dependency option. afterok is an example of a dependency type that will run the dependent job if the parent job completes successfully (state goes to COMPLETED).
 The full list of dependency types can be found on the SLURM doc site in the man page for sbatch.
 It is best not to create a chain of dependencies that is greater than 2-3 levels.
 Any more than that and the scheduler will become significantly slower.
 Dependencies should only be used if the resource requirements between each step are significantly different, or if you need to wait for an array to complete before you run a single job that processes all the array results.
 Be sure to think about whether you truly need dependencies or not.